Transition Waste Optimization for Coded Elastic Computing: Zero-Waste Elastic Task Allocation Schemes

 \subsection{Zero-Waste Transition When One Machine Leaves}

-The case of one machine leaving, say Machine $n^*$, is more interesting.
+The case of one machine leaving, say Machine $n^*$, is more challenging.
 Note that to achieve a zero-waste transition, due to Lemma~\ref{lem:zero_trivial}, it is necessary and sufficient to let other machines keep their current sets of tasks while reallocating the tasks from the leaving machine to them (so that $\SNn \subset \SNMOn$).
 Reallocating one task from Machine $n^*$ to a machine $n$ corresponds to selecting one edge in the \emph{transition graph} (Definition~\ref{def:transition_graph} below).
+Note that when the transition happens, both $L$ and $F$ are fixed.
+This means that each task from the leaving machine needs to be reallocated to exactly \textit{one} active machine to maintain the $L$-Redundancy, which requires that each task is performed by exactly $L$ machines (see Definition~\ref{def:TAS}).
 We will see later that reallocating all tasks turns out to correspond to a ``matching'' in that graph (Lemma~\ref{lem:matching}).

 \begin{definition} Given an \NT~$\SN=(S^N_1,\ldots,S^N_N)$, the transition graph $\Gns$ is the bipartite graph with vertex set $\Uns \cup \Vns$, where $\Uns = [N]\setminus \{n^*\}$ and $\Vns = \SNns$ and there is an edge $(u,v)$, $u \in \Uns$, $v \in \Vns$, if and only if $v \in \overline{S^N_u}\define[[F]]\setminus S^N_u$. \end{definition}